sandro/ephemeral_response/README.markdown

 ## Customize how requests get matched by the cache

-For any given host a block can be run to determine the cache key for the request.
-The request object is yielded to the block and can be used to create the unique key for that request.
+Every request gets a unique key that gets added to the cache.
+Additional requests attempt to generate this same key so that their responses can be fetched from the cache.

+The default key is a combination of the URI, request method, and request body.
+Occasionally, these properties contain variations which cannot be consistently reproduced.
+Time is a good example.
+If your query string or post data references the current time then every request will generate a different key therefore no fixtures will be loaded.
+You can overcome this issue by registering a custom key generation block per host.

 An example may help clear this up.

     EphemeralResponse.configure do |config|
       config.register('example.com') do |request|